 Making Your Brand Strategy Document Useful

-When you’re trying to make a brand strategy document that will serve your team, short and sweet is best.
+Short and sweet is best when you’re trying to make a brand strategy document that will serve your team.
 While concise documents help cut down unnecessary steps of a brand strategy, these shorter documents also keep teams aligned on what actually matters.
 This way, your team can have a clear direction in strategy, and put the brand on the way to consistency and awareness with customers.

 If you need some help on your strategy docs, we might be able to help out.
-Brands looking for support in delivering an effective long-term strategy, should check out our Free Strategy Kit.
-The Strategy Kit includes all of the templates we've mentioned above, and help brands optimize their buyer persona research process.
+Business owners looking to create an effective long-term strategy, should check out the growth playbook.